ISGLOBAL-Rakislova-Lab/HTGAnalyzer/README.md

 ```

 #### 2.2.4.2 HTG_DEA
-Each analysis can be performed separately, giving you greater control and flexibility over the process.
+Each analysis can be performed separately, giving you more control and flexibility over the process.
 For example, the `HTG_DEA` function allows you to tailor the differential expression analysis to meet specific needs and datasets.
-It provides options to apply filters and perform log-fold change (LFC) shrinkage as required, enabling you to customize the analysis according to your objectives.
+It provides options to apply filtering and perform log-fold change (LFC) shrinkage as required, enabling you to customize the analysis according to your objectives.

 ```{r}
 # EXAMPLE FOR HTG: